stfc/PSyclone/doc/developer_guide/psyir.rst

 Ranges
 ======

-The PSyIR supports two different sub-classes of `Range`; `EntireRange` and `ExplicitRange`.
-Both of these represent a range of integer values with associated start, stop and step properties. e.g. the list of values [4, 6, 8, 10] would be represented by a Range with a start value of 4, a stop value of 10 and a step of 2.
-The `ExplicitRange` class is intended to represent ranges such as this where the start and stop values are explicit.
+The PSyIR has the `Range` node which represents a range of integer values with associated start, stop and step properties. e.g. the list of values [4, 6, 8, 10] would be represented by a `Range` with a start value of 4, a stop value of 10 and a step of 2 (all stored as `Literal` nodes).

-The `EntireRange` stems from the need to support array-slicing constructs where a user may wish to represent the entire range of possible index values for a given dimension of an array. e.g. in the following Fortran::
+The `Range` node must also provide support for array-slicing constructs where a user may wish to represent the entire range of possible index values for a given dimension of an array. e.g. in the following Fortran::